 We don’t think we’re too far off the mark when we say Queensland kids are some of the most physically active in the country.
-Our great state has produced some of the country’s greatest sporting stars including Cathy Freeman, Kieran Perkins and Arthur Beetson, and the next generation is ready to take on the challenge as they get ready for this year’s Gold Coast Marathon Junior Dash events.
+Our great state has produced some of the country’s greatest sporting stars including Cathy Freeman, Kieran Perkins and Arthur Beetson.

-When preparing for events such as this, as well as weekly sport and life in general, it’s important parents bring their strongest nutrition game to the dinner table, the lunchbox and beyond.
+When preparing for organised running events, as well as weekly sport and life in general, it’s important parents bring their strongest nutrition game to the dinner table, the lunchbox and beyond.

 “Think of us all as machines who need the right fuel to keep going.
 Your kids are the same, and if you want them operating at peak performance, you need to fuel them right.
 The good news is, it isn’t hard or complicated,” said Dr Littlewood.